 Step 3 – Reduce how much interest you’re paying

-The best way to double down on your debts is to try to reduce the amount of interest you are paying by:
+The best way to double down on your debts is to try and reduce the amount of interest you are paying by:

 Getting a balance transfer card